isiko1/dental_laboratory/README.md

 The background image was obtained from free detal laboratory images at [bing](https://www.bing.com/images/search?q=dental+laboratory+free+images&qpvt=dental+laboratory+free+images&FORM=IGRE) <br>
 # Acknowledgements<br>
 The layout of the database was inspired by the Mini Project Tutorial.
 Thanks to my mentor for the valuable advice and suggestions.
+The user story lay-out was adapted from my later "Hangout"